I love knowing that my work makes a real difference. That sense of impact making work and care safer for others is what motivates me every day

 What would your advice be to anyone who aspires to make health and safety their career?

 Invest in your education and apply what you learn in practical settings.
-Just as importantly, work on your ability to communicate, health and safety are about people, understanding them, influencing them, and supporting them.
+Just as importantly, work on your ability to communicate, health and safety is about people, understanding them, influencing them, and supporting them.
 Be prepared to keep learning, as the field evolves constantly.
 And above all, do not be discouraged if the path is not straightforward and you hit the occasional brick wall.
 If you do remember you have several ways to get past that wall - climb it, go round it, or even demolish it!
 Persistence, passion, and adaptability will carry you through, and the rewards are worth it.